DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Conclusion

 \section{Conclusion}

 In our work, we solve the limited expressivity problem in the weighted regression through the diffusion model.
 We first simplify the CPS problem with the action distribution of diffusion-based policy.
-Then we reformulate the CPS problem as a convex optimization problem and solve it by using the Lagrange dual method.
-Finally, we approximate the entropy with the ELBO of the diffusion model to circumvent the intractable density calculation and approximate solve the Lagrange dual problem by iteratively gradient descent.
+Then we prove that strong duality holds for diffusion-based CPS problems, and solve it through the primal-dual method with function approximation.
 Experimental results on the D4RL benchmark illustrate the superiority of our method which outperforms previous SOTA algorithms in most tasks, and DiffCPS is easy to tune hyperparameters, which only needs to tune the constraint $\rvkappa$ in most tasks.
-We hope that our work can inspire relative researchers to utilize powerful generative models, especially the diffusion model, for offline reinforcement learning and decision-making.
+We hope that our work can inspire relative researchers to utilize powerful generative models, especially the diffusion model, for offline RL and decision-making.